amnr/dlutils/README.md

 - proc: `proc (a: cint): cint`
 - var: `var a: cint`
 - `where` statement

+Not allowed in body:
+- export marker `*` in variable; all functions and variables are exported by default
+- multiple variables in single `var` statement; use single `var` statement per variable

 Allowed `proc` pragmas:
 - `{.importc: "source_name".}` - used when original name is invalid in Nim